The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Conclusions

-\textbf{Using OMEGA++ with a genetic algorithm to explore a 15-dimensional parameter space our model reproduces the bulge's MDF, AMR, and alpha-element patterns with high fidelity.} We find that the second infall is chemically required to produce the super-solar MDF peak and the low-[$\alpha$/Fe] population; models without a non-zero second episode cannot fit the data, even in the presence of degeneracies among $\sigma_2$, $t_2$, $\tau_2$, and $\Delta$SFE.
-Lower SFE and longer $\tau_2$ during this phase allow extended iron enrichment from SNe~Ia, generating the observed [$\alpha$/Fe] downturn.
-In this framework the first episode explains the $\alpha$-enhanced, metal-poor population, while the delayed second episode builds the younger, metal-rich tail and simultaneously reproduces the MDF bimodality, the [$\alpha$/Fe] knee position, and the Joyce–Johnson AMR without imposing direct age constraints.
+Using N'OMEGA+ with a GA to explore a 15D parameter space, our model reproduces the bulge's MDF, AMR, and $\alpha$-element patterns with high fidelity.
+We find that the second infall is chemically required to produce the supersolar MDF peak and the low-[$\alpha$/Fe] population; models without a nonzero second episode cannot fit the data, even in the presence of degeneracies among $\sigma_2$, $t_2$, $\tau_2$, and $\Delta$SFE.
+The lower SFE and longer $\tau_2$ during this phase allow extended iron enrichment from SNe~Ia, generating the observed [$\alpha$/Fe] downturn.
+In this prescription, the first episode explains the $\alpha$-enhanced, metal-poor population, while the delayed second episode builds the younger, metal-rich tail and simultaneously reproduces the MDF bimodality, the [$\alpha$/Fe] knee position, and the \citet{Joyce2023} AMR without imposing direct age constraints.

-Residual tensions remain with the super-solar ages and Ti abundances reported by \citet{Bensby17}, highlighting the need for improved stellar models and age determinations.
-PCA and mutual-information analyses show that several parameter combinations can preserve the MDF and [$\alpha$/Fe] trends, and that categorical choices (IMF, yield set, SN~Ia implementation) are not uniquely determined but are largely absorbed through compensating shifts in the continuous parameters.
-Even so, the requirement for two distinct infall episodes is robust, and the recovered SFE values are high but sub-bursting, lower than the 20–25~Gyr$^{-1}$ assumed in some previous bulge models and more consistent with modern observational constraints.
+Residual tensions remain with the supersolar ages and Ti abundances reported by \citet{Bensby17}, highlighting the need for improved stellar models and age determinations.
+A direct follow-up to this work will incorporate the AMR as a fitting constraint alongside the MDF, which we expect will better constrain the timing and character of the second infall episode and reduce the tension with the observed age--metallicity distribution.

+PCA and MI analyses show that several parameter combinations can preserve the MDF and [$\alpha$/Fe] trends, and that categorical choices (IMF, yield set, and SN~Ia implementation) are not uniquely determined but are largely absorbed through compensating shifts in the continuous parameters.
+Even so, the requirement for two distinct infall episodes is robust, and the recovered SFE values are high but sub-bursting---lower than the 20--25~Gyr$^{-1}$ assumed in some previous bulge models and more consistent with modern observational constraints.

 The bulge likely formed in a hybrid scenario: early rapid collapse followed by moderate secular or merger-driven gas inflow, without requiring a third distinct episode.
 Limitations include the one-zone assumption, fixed yields, lack of dynamics, and no explicit modeling of radial migration or spatial gradients.
-However, despite simplifications, the two-infall + reduced-SFE model reproduces all key observables and provides a coherent, physically motivated picture of bulge formation.
+However, despite the simplifications, the two-infall + reduced-SFE model reproduces all the key observables and provides a coherent, physically motivated picture of bulge formation.

 This study demonstrates the Milky Way bulge as a critical laboratory for disentangling the relationship between rapid high-redshift collapse and prolonged secular evolution in spiral galaxies.
 Our results demonstrate that reproducing the chemical profile of the bulge is attainable through a hybrid formation history.
 These chemical constraints provide a benchmark for future work, which must move beyond one-zone approximations to spatially resolved chemodynamical simulations capable of capturing radial and vertical gradients.